Fraud Protection

 How Recruiters Can Detect Fake Applicants Early

 Fake applicants are flooding remote hiring pipelines.
-Learn the 4 types, the red flags recruiters miss, and how Brainner detects them before they reach your calendar.
+Learn the 4 types, the red flags recruiters miss, and how Brainner detects them early.

 How AI Can Help Recruiters Detect Fake Job Applicants in 2025